Victory at Sea

 Victory at Sea is a documentary television series about warfare in general during World War II, and naval warfare in particular, as well as the use of industry in warfare.
-It was originally broadcast by NBC in the United States in 1952–1953.
+It was broadcast by NBC in the United States during 1952–53.
 It was condensed into a film released in 1954.
 Excerpts from the music soundtrack, by Richard Rodgers and Robert Russell Bennett, were re-recorded for record albums.
-The original TV broadcasts comprised 26 half-hour segments—Sunday afternoons at 3pm (EST) in most markets—starting on October 26, 1952 and ending on May 3, 1953.
-The series, which won an Emmy award in 1954 as "best public affairs program", played an important part in establishing historic "compilation" documentaries as a viable television genre.
+The original TV broadcasts comprised 26 half-hour segments—Sunday afternoons at 3:00 p.m.
+(EST) in most markets—starting on October 26, 1952 and ending on May 3, 1953.
+The series won an Emmy award in 1954 as "best public affairs program" and played an important part in establishing historic "compilation" documentaries as a television genre.

 History

 The project was conceived by Henry Salomon, who, while a U.S. Navy Lieutenant Commander during World War II, was a research assistant to historian Samuel Eliot Morison.
 Morison was then writing the 15-volume History of United States Naval Operations in World War II.
-During this period, Salomon learned of the large amounts of film that the warring navies had compiled.
+Salomon learned of the large amounts of film that the opposing navies had compiled.
 Salomon left the Navy in 1948 and eventually discussed his idea of a documentary series with one of his Phillips Academy and Harvard classmates, Robert Sarnoff, a rising executive at NBC television and the son of David Sarnoff, the chairman of RCA (then the owner of NBC).
 It was Robert Sarnoff who championed Salomon's proposal, won its approval and saw it through to completion.